enyojs/enyo-docs/developer-guide/getting-started/event-handling.md

     handlers: {
         ontap: 'anythingTap'
     },
-    thingTap: function(inSender, inEvent) {
+    thingTap: function(sender, event) {
         // taps on _thing_ will bubble up to _anythingTap()_ also,
         // unless I stop propagation here
         return true; // handled here, don't propagate }
-    anythingTap: function(inSender, inEvent) {
+    anythingTap: function(sender, event) {
         // do stuff
     }
 ```

-If you need more sophisticated handling, you can use the `inSender` and
+If you need more sophisticated handling, you can use the `sender` and
-`inEvent.originator` properties to help you discern the provenance of the event.
+`event.originator` properties to help you discern the provenance of the event.

 ## DOM Events